ihaveamac/pyctr/README.md

 # PyCTR
-Python library to parse several Nintendo 3DS files.
+Python library to interact with Nintendo 3DS files.

 The API is not yet stable.
 If you decide to use this, you should stick to a specific version on pypi, or store a copy locally, until it is stable.